wgbowley/FEMMInterpreter/README.md

 ## Documentation

-> [!note]
-> Documentation for attribute classes can be found [here](docs/attributes.pdf)
+Documentation for the attribute class output can be found [here](docs/attributes.pdf). <br>

-All internal documentation can be found within this repo's [issues](https://github.com/wgbowley/FEMMInterpreter/issues).
+Internal documentation can be found within this repo's [issues](https://github.com/wgbowley/FEMMInterpreter/issues).

 ### Tags
 ```